HaxeFoundation/haxe-evolution/proposals/0000-multiple-arg-array-access.md

    ...
 }
 ```
-Then when a `array[a, b...]` is in the code it will be put in the AST.
-Then we can match it during compile time.
+Then when a `array[a, b...]` is in the code it will be put in the AST and it can be matched during compile time.
 The different targets can then throw an exception if it is still there when they get the AST.
 Or they could also generate code that use multiple argument array access when it is allowed like in C# or python.